mjdmazrooei/sql-product-analytics/README.md

-# Product Analytics & Business Insights with SQL (Must-Have Portfolio Repo)
+# Product Analytics & Business Insights with SQL

 You are a data scientist supporting a product team (SaaS / e-commerce style).
 Stakeholders ask: